 All Time Lineup: New Jersey Devils

-Originally, I thought that going filling out an All-Time roster for a team that had been around for only 26 years would be easy.
+Originally, I thought that filling out an All-Time roster for a team that had been around for only 26 years would be easy.
 Little did I know, the short, but rich history of the New Jersey Devils would make it much more difficult than anticipated.
 Here's how I got my roster, followed by the lines.

 Filling out the first line was easy.
 There is little doubt in my mind that Patrik Elias is the best offensive players in Devils history.
-He plays a very solid 2 way game, and will be the teams all time leading scorer by the time he retires.
+He plays a very solid 2-way game, and will be the teams all time leading scorer by the time he retires.
 With his place solidified, I turned to his line mates, and who better to fill out those spots than Jason Arnott and Petr Sykora.
 The reuniting of the "A-Line" gives the All-Times Devils an instant dominant line.

 Also, based on point totals, there was no way I could leave off John MacLean, Kirk Muller and Aaron Broten.
 Through mostly bad times, Broten, MacLean and Muller managed to put up enough points to all be on the Devils top 10 scoring list.
-To fill out the 2nd and third lines, I went with two of the best power forwards and playoff performers in team history - Stephane Richer and Claude Lemuiex.
+To fill out the 2nd and 3rd lines, I went with two of the best power forwards and playoff performers in team history - Stephane Richer and Claude Lemuiex.
 Future Hall of Famer Dave Andreychuk rounds out the top 9.

 For the final three spots, I decided to (almost) reunite another great line in team history - The Crash Line.
 But I made a bit of a change to it.
 Instead of having Bobby Holik center the line, I removed him and added John Madden.
 Madden has proven himself to not only be a better overall player, but truly bleeds Devils red, and would never do something as crazy as signing with a rival.